karlotness/adrt/docs/reference.rst

 :obj:`numpy.float64` which are referred to as ":class:`numpy.ndarray` of :class:`float`".

-Our main routines often have requirements for :term:`shapes
+Our main routines often have requirements for the :term:`shapes
 <numpy:shape>` of input arrays.
 Often, these functions also support an
 optional batch dimension which makes it possible to process multiple independent inputs at once without looping in Python.